[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Dunnator castle

 This was the castle I was waiting to see.
-I had looked at pictures, watched a drone video, and read all about Dunnator.
+I looked at pictures, watched a drone video, and read all about Dunnator.
 We pulled up to visit it…. and it was closed for high winds!
 It was probably the biggest disappointment of the trip for me.
 Dunnator is an outdoor attraction as it is a castle in ruins on a cliff surrounded by the North Sea.
 A footbridge allows for visitors but apparently not in high winds.

-If you go, take some good pictures and send me one will you?
+If you go, take some good pictures and send me one, will you?

 What to eat in Aberdeen

-In addition to Old Blackfriars pub, I would be remiss to not mention
+In addition to Old Blackfriars Pub, I would be remiss not to mention

 The Bay Fish & Chips in Stonehaven

-The line for this place was out the door even at 2 pm.
+The line for this place was out the door, even at 2 pm.
 That always bodes well for any restaurant you want to try.
-Inside there is a very narrow place for a line where you order and walk down the line to pay.
+Inside is a very narrow place for a line where you order and walk down the line to pay.
 The smell of fresh fish greets you when you enter, and the line moves quickly and efficiently.
 I recommend the haddock and chips with tartar sauce.
-I was grateful that they also offered baked haddock for my son with celiac disease.
+I was grateful they also offered baked haddock for my son with celiac disease.

 There is no room to eat inside but plenty of spots outside along the beach.
 The day we were there the wind was making waves crash over the cars in the parking lot, so we opted to eat in our car.